 The ELT(DT) shall have its own integral or internal power source.
-However, when available, the ELT(DT) may use the external aircraft electrical power source.
+However, when available, ~~the all~~ ELT(DT)s (including those in compliance with sections 4.5.15 and 4.5.16) may use the external aircraft electrical power source.
 An ELT(DT) shall comply with all applicable requirements regardless of power source.
 In addition, the ELT(DT) performance shall not be impacted by switching between power sources.